OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 There is a Web UI using the REST resources above.

-_Note_: This Web UI is to be considered  as an example of the way to access the resources.
+_Note_: This Web UI is to be considered  as an **example** of the way to access the resources.
 Nothing more.
+Best case scenario, a
+UI Developer might find it cute...

 On the HTTP Port, use a url like `http://machine-name:9999/web/admin.html`, where `machine-name` is the name of the machine where the multiplexer is running, and `9999` is the port defined in the properties.